tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 1. Inside the projects folder, change the name "blankproject" to your project's name -- e.g., acme.
 Note: If you don't change this folder name, the next time your run `git pull`, its contents (with same file names) will be overwritten.

 ## Customize the configuration
-1. In the configurations folder, rename config_blankproject.yml to config_acme.yml.
+1. In the projects/acme/configurations folder, rename config_blankproject.yml to config_acme.yml.
 2. Open config_acme.yml and customize all the values.
 The file contains notes for each part you need to customize.
+Basically everywhere you see "blankproject", change it to your project's name.

 ## Customize the pages
 1. Open the pages folder inside acme.
 Here is where you add your pages.
 Leave the reuse and drafts folders there.
-You add links, callouts, and notes in those folders, so you can easily include them into your pages.
+You add links, callouts, and notes in those reuse folders, so you can easily include them into your pages.

 ## Customize data

 1. In the data folder, nav.yml contains the navigation for the sidebar and topnav.
-The current values are for the jekyll-doc theme, so you can see an example.
+The current values are for the jekyll-doc theme, so you can see some example formatting.
 Change these values with your own page titles and URLs.
+Spacing matters in YML syntax.
 2. In data/options.yml, open this file and customize the values.

-## Duplicate and customize configurations

-1. Inside the configurations folder, rename config_blankproject.yml to config_acme.yml.
-2. Open config_acme.yml and customize with your own values.
-See notes in the file for each field.
+Options contains various settings for Disqus, Google Analytics, and more.

-## Duplicate and customize the build script
+## Customize the build script

-1. In the root directory, duplicate jekyll-doc.sh and rename it to acme.sh.
+1. In the root directory, rename blankproject.sh to acme.sh.
-2. Open acme.sh and customize it as per the notes in the file.
+2. Open acme.sh (in a text editor) and change all instances of `blankproject` to `acme`.

 ## Build your site